If you like small beasties, head for the wildflower plots.

 But still.
 What a name.
 No wonder there are so few poems about it.

-Early in the summer I spotted two small tortoiseshells in the tall cow parsley opposite Summerhall, and a couple of Red Admirals near the Warrender wild patch in 2016, with a few more Red Admirals in late summer around the Warrender wild patch in 2017.
+In summer I've spotted two Small Tortoiseshells and a native 7-spot ladybird in the tall cow parsley opposite Summerhall, and a couple of Red Admirals near the Warrender wild patch in 2016, with a few more Red Admirals in late summer around the Warrender wild patch in 2017.
 Let's hope the managed wilderness areas attract more.

 The trick with butterflies here in this urban park, though, is to look up.
 This beautiful Red Admiral was on the crown of a maple, next to the Pavilion Cafe.
 I've seen them more often 30 metres up than I've seen them on the ground.